1 Significant accounting principles

 These liabilities are carried at nominal value.

-Accrued expenses consist of both income received before the balance sheet date but relating to a subsequent financial year, and charges relating to the current financial year but which are payable in a subsequent financial year.
+Accrued expenses consist of both income received before the balance sheet date but relating to a subsequent financial year, and charges relating to the current financial year but payable in a subsequent financial year.

 The provision for taxation represents an estimate of taxes payable in respect of the reporting year.